irbyjm/trakt-discord-presence/README.md

 [user@host trakt-discord-presence] ./trakt_discord.py <trakt username> <discord client id>
 ````

-To not have to keep referencing the Discord Dlient ID manually, this may be scripted as so:
+To not have to keep referencing the Discord Client ID manually, this may be scripted as so:
 ````bash
 #!/bin/bash